-Seminars in Anesthesia consists of weekly seminars by students and faculty members on research topics, current literature, and case presentations.
-The course is designed to enhance the student's theoretic foundation as well as develop their critical thinking abilities.
-Credit: 1 semester hour.
-Course Director: Dr. James Walker.
+This course consists of weekly seminars by students and faculty members on research topics, current literature, and case presentations.
+The course is designed to enhance the student's theoretic foundation as well as develop critical thinking abilities.

+Course Director: James Walker

-Theories and Concepts in Healthcare (NPTHC-83101)\
+Theories and Concepts in Healthcare (NPTHC-83101)

 This course reviews the history and evolution of the philosophy of science in nursing, laying the foundation for the generation and expansion of new professional knowledge that will guide evidence-based practice for nursing and healthcare.
 Selected approaches to concept/theory development, analysis, and evaluation are examined and applied.
 Concepts related to acceptable theories in the scientific community and epistemology and ontology of nursing will be explored.
-This course allows doctoral students to gain appreciation for the philosophical underpinnings of philosophical frameworks and epistemological paradigms in future research.
-Credit: 3 semester hours.
-Course Director: Dr. James Walker.
+This course allows doctoral students to gain appreciation for the underpinnings of philosophical frameworks and epistemological paradigms in future research.

-Translational Research (NATRR-83112)\
+Translational Research (NATRR-83112)

 This course is designed to provide the tools for the advanced practice nurse to evaluate, translate and integrate published research results into clinical practice.
-During the course, students will learn how to conceptualize clinical practice problems, how to transform these problems into answerable clinical research questions, how to search for the best clinical evidence, how to assess clinical evidence using basic epidemiological, biostatistical and scientific principals and how to integrate the research results with patient's values and preferences across clinical sites.
+During the course, students will learn how to conceptualize clinical practice problems, how to transform these problems into answerable clinical research questions, how to search for the best clinical evidence, how to assess clinical evidence using basic epidemiological, biostatistical and scientific principles and how to integrate the research results with patients' values and preferences across clinical sites.
 Critical appraisal and research synthesis will provide understanding of models used to inform evidence-based advanced practice nursing.
 The course will culminate in development of the DNP project proposal.
-Credit: 3 semester hours.
-Course Director: Dr. Linda Harrington.